bryangross/Elderly/README.md

 Hetang Shah, Vince Tulit, Al Sweigart

 Elderly is an app that connects senior citizens with volunteers to help them with tasks.
-Whether it's moving furniture, tech support, or just having a card-playing partner, Elderly provides individual help to enable seniors to live comfortably.
+Whether it's moving furniture, tech support, or just having a card-playing partner, Elderly provides individual help to enable seniors to live comfortably without expensive caretakers.
 Elderly is a TaskRabbit app powered by the good will of the community.
 Volunteers can help as frequently as they want according to their own availability, without the entrance barrier of long-term commitment.

 Required stories: